Lithuania: Energy

-Systematic diversification of energy imports and resources is Lithuania's key energy strategy.
-Long-term aims were defined in National Energy Independence strategy in 2012 by Lietuvos Seimas.
-It was estimated that strategic energy independence initiatives will cost €6.3–7.8 billion in total and provide annual savings of €0.9–1.1 billion.
+Systematic diversification of energy imports and resources is the key energy strategy.
+Long-term aims were defined in National Energy Independence strategy in 2012.
+It was estimated that strategic energy independence initiatives will cost €6.3–7.8 billion and provide annual savings of €0.9–1.1 billion.

 After the decommissioning of the Ignalina Nuclear Power Plant, Lithuania turned from electricity exporter to electricity importer.
-Unit No. 1 was closed in December 2004, as a condition of Lithuania's entry into the European Union; Unit No. 2 was closed down on 31 December 2009.
-Proposals have been made to construct a new – Visaginas Nuclear Power Plant in Lithuania.
-However, a non-binding referendum held in October 2012 clouded the prospects for the Visaginas project, as 63% of voters said no to a new nuclear power plant.
+As of 2015, 66% of electrical power was imported.
+Unit No. 1 was closed in 2004, as a condition of entry into the European Union; Unit No. 2 was closed down in 2009.
+Proposals have been made to construct a new Visaginas Nuclear Power Plant.
+However, a non-binding referendum held in 2012 clouded the prospects for the Visaginas project, as 63% of voters said no to a new nuclear power plant.